The Most Comprehensive Step By Step Quick Guide for Hiring Managers

 Separate Wheat from Chaff

 After sourcing the candidates, it comes to filtering the candidates; a Hiring Manager can save a lot of time here.
-With the use of right tools and technology, the recruitment team can minimize hiring mistakes and can save a lot of hassles, time and money.
+With the use of skills assessment tools and technology, the recruitment team can minimize hiring mistakes and can save a lot of hassles, time and money.
 By choosing the right kinds of screening tests, you can reliably separate the wheat from the chaff and ensure that your selection team’s maximum time should be spent with only relevant candidates.
 Employment screening tests typically include various employee assessment tools.
-The most commonly used pre-employment assessment tests fall into 3 categories –
+The most commonly used pre-employment assessment tests fall

 - Skills tests